Combining observational and experimental data for causal inference considering data privacy: Simulation Studies

 Figure~\ref{fig:gen-mse} shows the empirical MSE for each estimator, estimated across the 1,000 simulations.
-We note that the results displayed for the DP synthetic data with $p=20$ are based on 500 simulations because the algorithm could not find a solution to the calibration weights in 50\% of the simulations.
+We note that we do not show results for the DP release $\gstar$ with $\epsilon = 1$ and $p=20$ because the algorithm could not find a solution to the calibration weights in a large portion of the simulations.
 Blue represents the variance component of MSE and orange represents the squared bias component of the MSE.
-The simple difference and regression estimators, which only rely on data from the RCT have large estimated MSEs, which are primarily due to large squared biases, as compared to little or no bias of $\tacwt(\cdot)$.
+The difference-in-means and regression estimators, which only rely on data from the RCT have large estimated MSEs, which are primarily due to large squared biases, as compared to little or no bias of $\tacwt(\cdot)$.
 Due to the shift in the distribution of $X^S$ in the RCT sample, the average SATE across simulations is .86, which larger than the true PATE of .5.
-The simple difference and regression estimators are unbiased for the SATE, so they are upwardly biased for the PATE in this case. $\tacwt(\cdot)$ performs similarly across different disclosure limiting transformations of the auxiliary data.
-The differentially private auxiliary mean vector even with a small privacy budget, corresponding to high levels of privacy, perform similarly to the original auxiliary data when $p=10$.
-The exception is the differentially private synthetic data, which has larger variance and shows a small amount of bias when $p = 20$.
+The difference-in-means and regression estimators are unbiased for the SATE, so they are upwardly biased for the PATE in this case. $\tacwt(\cdot)$ performs similarly across different disclosure limiting transformations of the auxiliary data.
+The CW estimator using the DP Gram matrix releases, even with a small privacy budget (corresponding to high levels of privacy) performs similarly to the original auxiliary data when $p=10$.
+The results are similar when $p = 20$, although the variances of all estimators increases.

 Table~\ref{tab:gen-coverage} shows the empirical coverage probability of the true PATE (.5) for 95\% confidence intervals, across the 1,000 simulations.
-The regression estimator has very poor coverage for the PATE, as does the simple difference estimator, which only has higher coverage because the variance is larger.
-The coverage of bootstrap 95\% confidence intervals for the calibration weighted estimator is close to .95 cross the different disclosure limiting transformations of the auxiliary data, with the exception of $\gstar$ (differentially private gram matrix) when $\epsilon = 1$ and $p=10$ and the differentially private synthetic data.
-There is also a steep drop-off in coverage when $p=20$ versus $p=10$ when leveraging the differentially private synthetic data in $\tacwt(\cdot)$.
+The regression estimator has very poor coverage for the PATE, as does the difference-in-means estimator, which only has higher coverage because the variance is larger.
+The coverage of bootstrap 95\% confidence intervals for the calibration weighted estimator is close to .95 cross the different disclosure limiting transformations of the auxiliary data, with the exception of $\gstar$ (DP Gram matrix) when $\epsilon = 1$ and when $\epsilon = 3$ and $p = 20$.